 - Produce soldering joints on galvanized iron.

-- Identify Air Conditioners ductwork fittings, their uses, the connection types, and their fabrication methods.
+- Identify Air Conditioner duct work fittings, their uses, connection types, and fabrication methods.

 - Explain the use of Short-cut layout methods and when they apply.